DataDog/documentation/content/en/cloudcraft/account-management/enable-sso-with-azure-ad.md

 ## Setting up SAML/SSO

-<div class="alert alert-info">Only the account owner configures the SAML SSO feature.
+<div class="alert alert-info">Only the account owner can configure the SAML SSO feature.
 If the account owner is unable to configure SSO, <a href="https://app.cloudcraft.co/app/support" title="Contact the Cloudcraft support team">contact the Cloudcraft support team</a> to enable this feature.
 </div>

 1. In Cloudcraft, navigate to **User** > **Security & SSO**.